-Whether you’re still finding your idea or you’re writing your 15th sales page, there’s always more to learn from the masters.
-Which is why here at GrowthLab we have a stack of recommended books for all aspects of copywriting.
-Great copywriting can mean the difference between a dud and a six-figure launch.
+Whether you’re still finding your business idea or you’re writing your 15th sales page, there’s always more to learn from the best copywriting books.
+Which is why here at GrowthLab we have a stack of what we believe are the best books on copywriting, which, if done well, can mean the difference between a dud and a six-figure launch.

-We’ve used the knowledge gained from these books to build a suite of courses for our 40,000+ students, helping them make millions of dollars.
+Plus, we’ve used the knowledge gained from these copywriting books to build a suite of courses for our 40,000+ students, helping them make millions of dollars, collectively.